notpaulmartin/CV/cv.md

 ### ML Intern for Natural Language Processing
 #### Migrasia Global Solutions (Sep - Dec 2021)
-- Developed NLP tools to combat forced labour among refugees and migrant workers in Hong Kong.
+- Developed NLP tools to identify, monitor and combat forced labour among refugees and migrant workers in Hong Kong.
 - Engineered a multilingual sentiment analysis tool and topic classifier for Facebook messages, and investigated biases in Hong Kong's judiciary by processing judgements at scale.

 <!-- ### Founder and CEO